Last Updated on April 22, 2021 by Jim Ferri

 Hoa Lo Prison Museum, built by the French in 1896, is somewhat interesting in its portrayal of the history of the revolution of the Vietnamese against the French.
 The entire prison (only a few of the original buildings remain) is an austere place, which shows horrific conditions in partly re-created dungeon-like cells.

 Most Americans, on the other hand, know Hoa Lo as the infamous “Hanoi Hilton,” the name coined during the American conflict.
-Although it was the place where captured American pilots were imprisoned, mention of that is only made once at the entrance.
+Although it was the place where captured American pilots were imprisoned in Vietnam, mention of that is only made once at the entrance.

 Also, further into the museum, you walk through a propaganda exhibit of staged photos purportedly showing happy POWs decorating Christmas trees and having a good time.